Tuesday, March 29, 2011

 Laser Printer

-laser printer is a common type of computer printer that rapidly produces high quality text and graphics on plain paper.
+A laser printer is a common type of computer printer that rapidly produces high quality text and graphics on plain paper.
 Source: http://en.wikipedia.org/wiki/Laser_printer

 Inkjet Printer